-Using an investment of $36m, the ninth stage comprises Jingi Jingi Creek upgrade project, which is aimed at replacing the deteriorated culverts, and construction of a new concrete bridge.
+Using a $36m investment , the ninth stage comprises Jingi Jingi Creek upgrade project, which aims to replace the deteriorated culverts and construct a new concrete bridge.

 The tenth stage involves the Jondaryan-Sabine road intersection upgrade works, which are to improve the intersection at Sabine Road, Jondaryan, to provide safe highway access for heavy vehicles.

 The $36m Brigalow to Chinchilla upgrade is the next stage of the project, which involves the 11km widening of the highway on the eastern approach to Chinchilla.